Traffic Calming Policy Review

 A few measures included in the updated guidelines are specifically designed to better accommodate emergency vehicles, including speed cushions, which are a narrower version of a speed hump and are installed in the middle of each travel lane.
 They are designed to slow passenger vehicles while allowing vehicles with larger wheelbases (i.e. emergency vehicles and buses) to pass unimpeded.
 More information about Emergency Services considerations are included as part of 1.10.4 in the draft Policy & Guidelines.

-What streets are considered for traffic calming ?
+• What streets are considered for traffic calming ?

-Pete-Joe-Bob asked about 3 years ago
+Pete-Joe-Bob asked over 3 years ago

 The traffic calming measures considered within the proposed traffic calming policy are applicable primarily along Local Roads.
 These roads are intended to permit local traffic to access private property and convey traffic to and from the collector street system in residential and neighbourhood areas.
 Depending on the scope of the project, built environment, and tools being considered, some traffic calming tools identified in the guidelines may also be applicable along Collector Roads.